epicMage/shimboot-tips/README.md

 - Run `sudo apt update` and `sudo apt upgrade` on first boot too, and periodically as well, or before you install something new. **This is especially important if you want to switch the desktop environment, since it will fail unless you have ran these two commands before running `sudo tasksel`.**
 - Function keys are not mapped properly by default.
 I believe https://github.com/WeirdTreeThing/cros-keyboard-map can fix this, but I'm not entirely sure.
 You can also mess around with the shortcuts in settings to suit your preferences.
 - In power management (or just power settings in general), change all settings that say "Suspend" to "Lock Screen", unless you want your computer to shut down after a light press of the power button or closing of the lid.
 Suspend is not supposed to shut down a Linux system, but it doesn't work on shimboot universally (see official shimboot github README).
 - Also, chromebooks will restart with `power + refresh`.
 Avoid using this, as this may cause data corruption (also from ading2210).
+Instead, use linux's system shutdown functionality.
 - On first boot, also remember to connect to a wifi network.

 ## How to boot into shimboot after shutting down?